cosmicjs/contentful-importer/README.md

-# Cosmic JS / Contentful Importer
+# Contentful to Cosmic JS Importer

-Import your Contentful space into Cosmic JS
+Import your Contentful space into Cosmic JS.

 ## Installation